The best workstation laptops are the only laptops that can handle crunching hordes of data or video-editing large files in 4K.

 The best workstation laptops you can buy today

 The new generation of best workstation laptops is here.
-The MSI WS65 9TM is blasting through fools with an Intel Core i7-9750H processor and a beastly Nvidia Quadro RTX 5000 GPU with 16GB of VRAM.
-On the Geekbench 4.1 overall performance benchmark, the MSI WS65 scored 22,876.
+The MSI WS66 10TM is blasting through fools with an Intel Core i9-10980HK processor and a beastly Nvidia Quadro RTX 5000 GPU with 16GB of VRAM.
+Our workstation benchmarking gauntlet was no match for the WS66 10TMT, nor were its direct competitors.
+The WS66 scored a monstrous 6,735 on the Geekbench 5.0 test.

 Combo that with a superslim and lightweight design, a ridiculously vivid 4K display and a decent battery life.
-Although the MSI WS65 is skinny and light, it doesn't sacrifice the durability that consumers can expect from a workstation.
+Although the MSI WS66 is skinny and light, it doesn't sacrifice the durability that consumers can expect from a workstation.
 It surpassed several MIL-STD 810G tests, so it can withstand sand and dust, vibrations, shocks, low- and high-pressure altitudes, even extreme temperatures.
-Regarding security, the MSI WS65 packs both a discrete TPM 2.0 chip and a built-in fingerprint reader, located within the touchpad.
-Yeah, the MSI WS65 9TM is a straight up beast.
+Regarding security, the MSI WS66 packs both a discrete TPM 2.0 chip and a built-in fingerprint reader, located within the touchpad.
+Yeah, the MSI WS66 10TM is a straight-up beast.

 Armed with an Intel Core i9 processor and an Nvidia RTX 2070 Max-Q GPU, this workstation is ready to take on all challengers.
 Wrapped in a sleek, svelte chassis, the laptop is easy on the eyes, but thanks to MIL-SPEC certification, it can take a bump or two.
 Plus, you’ve got a captivating 4K OLED touch panel that serves up breathtaking picture quality.